BAONGUYENCANH/ptsc-dms/README.md

 ## 👥 Support

-For issues or questions, contact the development team.
+For issues or questions, contact:
+Nguyễn Thị Thanh Hương
+PTSC Industrial Division
+Hotline: 0934 914 173
 ---
 **Built with ❤️ for PTSC**